November 7th - Pomona, California -

 November 20th -

 This is Max.
 Isn't he darling??
 Max is a three month old baby African Grey.
-He is going to be the newest member of the
+He is going to be the newest member of

 October 7th - Richmond, Virginia -

-are much better bowlers than our side.
+much better bowlers than our side, hence we were split up accordingly.
 They were all on their last round.
-If you don't much on bowling this is the round where you get three shots instead of two
+If you don't know much about bowling, this is the round

 Have you ever seen a cuter smile?